lookbook-hq/lookbook/README.md

 ### Embedding previews

-You can embed preview examples from your project directly into the documentation pages using the `embed` helper.
+You can embed preview examples from your project directly into the documentation pages using the `embed` helper, which renders an iframe with the rendered preview in it at any point in your document.

+The output looks like this:

 <img src=".github/assets/preview_embed.png">

 To specify which preview example to render, the helper accepts **either** a preview class and a method name (as a symbol), like this: